×

 Care of Taro and Coneflower

-Care of Taro and Coneflower include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Coneflower pruning is done Prune after flowering, Prune to stimulate growth, Remove damaged leaves, Remove dead leaves, Remove dead or diseased plant parts and Remove deadheads.
+Care of Taro and Coneflower include pruning, fertilizers, watering etc. Taro pruning is done and Coneflower pruning is done Prune after flowering, Prune to stimulate growth, Remove damaged leaves, Remove dead leaves, Remove dead or diseased plant parts and Remove deadheads.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Coneflower needs Lots of watering and in winter, it needs Average Water.